Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 1. `id` - Station ID
 1. `name` - Station name
 1. `outpostType` - What type of outpost it is, examples: `starport`, `fleetcarrier`
-   - This might not match the output in the journal.
 1. `imported` - What commodities that are imported from this station (dictionary, commodity id and key)
    - Example `"128049162": "Cobalt"`
 1. `exported` - What commodities that are exported from this station (dictionary, commodity id and key)